 CARF: New Reporting Rules from March 2026

-The Crypto-Asset Reporting Framework (CARF) draft regulations take effect in March 2026, with the first reporting year being 2026/2027.
-Under CARF, any crypto-asset service provider with a South African connection must report customer data and transaction details to SARS.
-This international standard (developed by the OECD) will also enable cross-border information sharing with other tax authorities, making it harder for South African crypto users to move assets offshore to avoid tax obligations.
+South Africa is aligning crypto-asset service provider reporting with the Crypto-Asset Reporting Framework (CARF), with 2026/2027 commonly treated as the first practical reporting cycle to watch.
+Under CARF-style reporting, a crypto-asset service provider with a South African connection may need to report customer data and transaction details to SARS.
+This international standard, developed by the OECD, also supports cross-border information sharing with other tax authorities.

 Example Calculation

-Ghana: VASP Bill 2025 + Income Tax Treatment
+Ghana: Emerging VASP Framework + Income Tax Treatment

 The Regulatory Framework